stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/DMA/I2C_RAM/readme.txt

     This example can't be tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity-Line) evaluation boards since the I2C2 pins (PB10 and PB11) are already used by Ethernet PHY module.
+    This example can't be tested with STMicroelectronics STM32100B-EVAL (STM32F10x Medium-Density Value line) evaluation boards since the I2C2 pins (PB10 and PB11) are already used by HDMI-CEC module.

   - STM3210E-EVAL Set-up
     - Connect I2C1 SCL pin (PB.06) to I2C2 SCL pin (PB.10)